-Biden ‘optimistic’ as McCarthy arrives for last-ditch debt talks
+Biden ‘optimistic’ about McCarthy talks; AOC slams ‘dysfunctional’ debt ceiling

 Mr Biden said he and Mr McCarthy “talked about the need for bipartisan agreement” and stressed that he was “optimistic” that he and Mr McCarthy were “going to make some progress” during the Monday evening session.

+In a statement released several hours after the meeting had come to a close, the president said the meeting had been “productive” and noted that he and Mr McCarthy “ reiterated once again that default is off the table and the only way to move forward is in good faith toward a bipartisan agreement”.

-For his part, the House Speaker said he and Mr Biden had a “very productive” conversation during a phone call held on Sunday while Mr Biden was returning to Washington from the G7 summit aboard Air Force One.
+For his part, the House speaker said he and Mr Biden had a “very productive” conversation during a phone call held on Sunday while Mr Biden was returning to Washington from the G7 summit aboard Air Force One.

 Earlier in the day, Mr McCarthy told reporters at the Capitol that “decisions have to start being made” on spending for the next fiscal year since “we’re 10 days out” from the debt ceiling deadline.